ALEKS PPL for Math Placement

 General Information

-ALEKS PPL (PPL stands for “Placement, Preparation and Learning”) is a system that will place you in your starting point for math at UNM.
+ALEKS PPL (PPL stands for “Placement, Preparation and Learning”) will place you in your starting point for math at UNM.
 It is a combination of proctored assessments, learning modules, and unproctored (practice) assessments.

 Students begin by taking a proctored placement assessment.
-If they are unhappy with their score and would like to try again, they have a chance to test again after completing learning modules and a practice test.
-More information on the Scoring & Retesting page.
+If they are unhappy with their score and would like to try again, they can test again after completing learning modules and a practice test.
+More information is on the Scoring & Retesting page.
 Only proctored tests are used for placement.
 UNM will honor the highest available placement information from all sources including ALEKS PPL, ACT, SAT, and earned college credit.

 If you have been admitted to UNM and already have some type of placement on file or are not a new student attending a First-Year or Transfer NSO, contact the UNM Testing and Training Center at testctr@unm.edu.

 UNM accepts proctored ALEKS PPL scores for placement.
-You can send your scores to UNM through ALEKS PPL using these instructions.
-If your school does not allow you to send your scores through ALEKS PPL (it will only give you the option to download results and not send results), you can download a PDF of your score report and email it to advisingstrategies@unm.edu.
+You can send scores to UNM through ALEKS PPL using these instructions.
+If your school does not let you send your scores through ALEKS PPL, you can download a PDF of your score report and email it to advisingstrategies@unm.edu.
 We will help you get connected to your advisor for placement.

 Yes, you can take ALEKS PPL if you would like to try to place higher than the placement information we have on file for you.
-UNM will use the highest score across all placement options
+UNM will use the highest score across all placement options.
+Students who successfully place higher usually have taken additional math courses after their most recent placement or devote significant time to working through the learning modules in ALEKS PPL.

 UNM is offering ALEKS PPL to admitted students at no cost to them.
 You will not be charged for using ALEKS PPL.